Why is Diversity important in the workplace?

 By doing so, you can amend practices and provide reasonable changes which will protect and support your staff in the long run.

 Ultimately, you aren’t required to find a cure to help heal their condition.
-But you can provide occupational health referrals.
+But you can provide Occupational Health Assessments or Occupational Health Referrals.
 These days, there is such a wide variety of treatments available for mental health or disability conditions.

 Dealing with mental health sickness, on a daily basis can be a struggle.
 And every mental health condition has different causes and symptoms.
 So, it’s beneficial to utilise treatment and help.
 As an employer, help them manage everyday activities, and enable them to get the most appropriate support.